prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 the key slot has to be converted to PBKDF2 prior to LUKS format version downgrade.

-    (initramfs) cryptsetup luksChangeKey --key-slot 0 --pbkdf pbkdf2 /dev/sda3
+    (initramfs) cryptsetup luksConvertKey --pbkdf pbkdf2 /dev/sda3
-    Enter passphrase to be changed:
+    Enter passphrase for keyslot to be converted:
-    Enter new passphrase:
-    Verify passphrase:

-(You can reuse the existing passphrase in the above prompts.)
 Now that all key slots use the PBKDF2 algorithm, the device shouldn't have any LUKS2-only features left, and can be converted to LUKS1.

     (initramfs) cryptsetup luksDump /dev/sda3 | grep "PBKDF:"
             PBKDF:      pbkdf2